 Profile of the Graduate

 The Profile of the Graduate describes the characteristics of a man who seeks the fullest development of his God-given talents and puts his faith in action.
-Adopted nearly 30 years ago, The Profile of the Graduate touches every aspect of life at Jesuit Dallas.
+Adopted over 30 years ago, The Profile of the Graduate touches every aspect of life at Jesuit Dallas.
 At graduation, the Jesuit student has come to embody the ideal described in the Profile.

 At graduation, the Jesuit student will have experienced a curriculum designed to open him to the richness of his own intellect, as well as to the world of nature and man.
 The Jesuit course of studies has introduced him to the various disciplines which define a person of learning.
 The academic rigor characteristic of Jesuit education has demanded that he attain a considerable level of proficiency in these disciplines.
 All the academic structures of Jesuit College Preparatory School have assisted the student in discovering himself as an individual of reason, education, and culture.
 He has recognized the value of knowledge as perfecting the uniquely human aspect of his being.